Get ready for the event

 Dr Beatrice Browning, Battery Recycling Technology Lead, Benchmark Mineral Intelligence

-Dr Laura Allerston, Head of Business Development, Smart Villages
+Dr Laura Allerston, Commercial Director, Smart Villages

 Dr Pierre Kubiak, Principal Engineer, NPL (National Physical Laboratory)